 Abidal was tactically intelligent and a versatile defender capable of featuring as a center or left-back because he could read the game and position himself intelligently.

-In addition, in his prime career, he was quick and strong in his prime career, allowing him to run up the wing and assist his team offensively and defensively.
+In addition, in his prime career, he was quick and decisive, allowing him to run up the wing and assist his team offensively and defensively.

 Ricardo Izecson dos Santos Leite